voltsemu/volts/README.md

 4. Everything must be within the `Volts` namespace to avoid global namespace pollution.
 5. Document any code that is even slightly ambiguous, if it isnt understandable in code review it must be fixed before it is pushed to master.
 6. If it is a choice between OOP and procedural code, make procedural code.
-7. Nested classes are outright banned, do not use them. ever.

 ### Banned things
 1. exceptions are banned, no exceptions at all. ever.
 2. do not use RTTI or `dynamic_cast` ever, virtual functions should also be kept to a bare minimum.
 3. `thread_local` is banned.
+4. Nested classes are banned.

 # How to play a game
 soon